nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Alternative 1 (current implementation): Overdue tasks can be edited.
     * Pros:
-        * At very frequent occasions, users may need to edit an over task.
+        * At very frequent occasions, users may need to edit an overdue task.
 For example, users may wish to extend the deadline of an overdue task, or increasing its priority to remind themselves that this task needs more attention.
     * Cons: